pyapp-kit/magicgui/CONTRIBUTING.md

-To associate your new widget with a specific type such that it will be used when someone annotates a parameter with that type, you will need to update code in `magicgui.type_map`.
+To associate your new widget with a specific type such that it will be used when someone annotates a parameter with that type, you will need to update code in `magicgui.type_map._type_map`.

-In the simplest of cases, this will mean adding a new entry to the `magicgui.type_map._SIMPLE_TYPES` dict.
+In the simplest of cases, this will mean adding a new entry to the `magicgui.type_map._type_map._SIMPLE_TYPES` dict.
 This is a mapping from a python type to a widget class.
 (Note that all subclasses of the type will also be matched.)

 For more complex cases, you can add a new conditional to the body of the `match_type` function.
 That function should always return a tuple of widget type, and kwargs that will be passed to the widget constructor.
+For example:
-For example: `return widgets.MyNewWidget, {}`.
+`return widgets.MyNewWidget, {}`.